 There’s been a pub here since 1858, but its current name comes from the Seventies TV series Bonanza.
 Best of all, it’s been recently gutted and refurbished by new owner Karl McErlean, a keen biker, local boy made good.
 Based in China he is president of the huge GIII Apparel Group, whose 237 factories, among other things, make Man Utd’s replica kit.

 Apart from the Ponderosa, if you’re heading on to Derry, stay in the beautifully restored and friendly Saddler’s House or Merchant’s House and treat yourself to dinner in the brilliant Brown’s.

 Start and finish point: Maghera and Dungiven

 An inland diversion from the fabulous Causeway Coastal Route between Belfast and the Giant’s Causeway this takes you up through Glenariff, the so-called Queen of the nine glens of Antrim, through lovely Glenariff Forest Park.

 Once you’re there, you can continue on gravel road to almost 1,200ft, but either way, the coastal views are glorious.
 After six miles, stop at Glenariff Forest Park and take the scenic Waterfall Walk through forest glades and past splashing falls.

 Start and finish point: Start at Waterfoot, take the A43 inland.
 After 10 miles, turn right on Crommelin Hill then Omerbane Road.

 Length: 11 miles from Waterfoot on the A2 Causeway Coastal Route

-If you want more like this you should check out issue 29 (Jul/Aug) which features our full guide to Britain’s highest passes.
-Click here to find out how you can get your hands on all new issues and the complete back catalogue of Adventure Bike Rider magazine.
+If you want more like this you should check out issue 29 of ABR magazine which features our full guide to Britain’s highest passes.
+Click here to find out how you can get your hands on all new issues and the complete back catalogue of Adventure Bike Rider.